-Immediately, report any non-TU scholarship(s) received to the Office of Student Financial Services.
+Immediately, report any non-TU scholarship(s) received to Student Financial Services.
 This may affect eligibility for current funding.

-Immediately, report any change in your enrollment or living situation, e.g. part-time enrollment rather than full- time enrollment or commuting from home rather than living on campus, to the Office of Student Financial Services.
+Immediately, report any change in your enrollment or living situation, e.g. part-time enrollment rather than full- time enrollment or commuting from home rather than living on campus, to Student Financial Services.

 Summer Financial Aid

-If you are interested in applying for summer federal aid, you need to complete a Summer Financial Aid Application and submit it to the Office of Student Financial Services.
+If you are interested in applying for summer federal aid, you need to complete a Summer Financial Aid Application and it will be submitted to Student Financial Services.

 TU Scholarships do not apply to summer enrollment.